erinosb/chipSeqAutoAnalyzePipeline/README.md

 This is the basic pipeline I use for analyzing multiplexed ChIP-seq datasets

-There are three steps to execut in the analysis:
+There are two steps to execut in the analysis:

     chipSeqAnalyzeStep1.sh

     chipSeqAnalyzeStep2.sh

+See the instructions for each of these programs below.

 # chipSeqAnalyzeStep1.sh
   Copyright (c) 2015, Erin Osborne Nishimura

-## PROGRAM
+### PROGRAM
    autoAnalyzeChipseq_v9.sh - To automate the quality control & alignment of multiplexed ChIP-seq data

-## USAGE
+### USAGE
 ```
    Split and Align Mode:
        bash autoAnalyzeChipseq_v9.sh \[options\] --multi <inputFile.txt> --bar <barcodeIndexFile.txt>
    OR
    Split Only Mode: